mle86/php-wq/doc/Ref_Job_interface.md

 * <code>public function <b>jobIsExpired</b> () : bool</code>
     Return `true` here if the instance should be considered expired.
-    The `WorkServerAdapter` implementation will still return expired instances, but the [WorkProcessor] class won't process them – they will be deleted as soon as they are encountered.
+    The [WorkServerAdapter] implementations will still return expired instances, but the [WorkProcessor] class won't process them – they will be deleted as soon as they are encountered.
     Always return `false` here if your job class cannot expire.